cutover-community

 If the answer relies on one or two senior engineers who know the system, you have a hero culture problem.
 The right tooling puts a structured, sequenced runbook in front of every responder, so a 3am P1 doesn't hinge on one person being available.

-⚙️What do DevOps and SREs need from incident response tooling?
+What do DevOps engineers and SREs need from incident response tooling?

-If you’re a DevOps or Site Reliability Engineer, you care about reliability, speed of recovery, and the quality of the tools you're handed to do your job under pressure.
-You care about visibility into what's happening across the stack and not spending a live P1 doing work that a machine should be doing: repeatedly updating tickets, chasing log outputs, running the same health checks you ran last time.
-That repetitive, low-value work that consumes engineer time during an incident.
-That is what's meant by toil, and the right tooling eliminates it.
+If you're a DevOps or Site Reliability Engineer, you care about reliability, speed of recovery, and the quality of the tools you're handed to do your job under pressure.
+You care about visibility into what's happening across the stack - and not spending a live P1 doing work a machine should be doing.

 Q: Does your tooling eliminate toil, or just relocate it?